isabela-pf/internship/volunteer-meetings/2022-03-17-eric-charles.md

 - Completed one action!
 However, could not complete other actions
   - as not applicable to JuptyerLab RTC, such as commenting
   - unfamiliarity with VoiceOver set-up navigation, thus ran out of time
-- Eric requested specific keyboard commands for each action
+- E requested specific keyboard commands for each action
   - Share a file
     - Turn on VoiceOver: Cmd F5
     - Right click a file: Ctrl + Option, Shift M
     - Go down menu action 'Copy Shareable link': Arrow key down
-- If we decide to try this audit again with Eric with more specfic keyboard commands, we will let him know
+- If we decide to try this audit again with E with more specfic keyboard commands, we will let him know